 Change how the hail data is displayed to show all hail reports over the 24 hour period at once and only have one time step.

-In the Layer Controls tab of the Data Explorer for the hail data in Panel 1, select the Layout tab and uncheck the Declutter checkbox to display all of the data.
+In the Layer Controls tab of the Data Explorer for the hail data in Panel 1, select the Layout tab and uncheck the Declutter checkbox to display all of the data at each time step.

 In the Times tab, change the Show option to Multiple.
 This will plot all of the hail reports at once, regardless of the time they occurred.